Synchronicity From Synchronized Chaos: On the Possibility of Microwormholes

-The paradoxes usually associated with closed time-like curves that pass through wormholes have a quantum counterpart: Repeated passage of a virtual particle through a wormhole may lead to a divergence in $T_{\mu \nu}$.
-For each passage of a virtual particle through the wormhole, the contribution to the two-point function $<\Psi|\hat\phi(x)\hat\phi(x')+\hat\phi(x')\hat\phi(x)|\Psi>$ from a trajectory that contains that passage is attenuated by a factor $b/D$, where $b$ is the wormhole width, and $D$ is the spatial length of a geodesic through the wormhole, as measured in the frame of an ``observer" traveling along the geodesic from the vicinity of $x$ and $x'$ through the wormhole once and back to the same vicinity.
+The paradoxes that one normally associates with closed time-like curves, as would pass through a wormhole, have a quantum counterpart: Repeated passage of a virtual particle through a wormhole may lead to a divergence in the stress-energy tensor $T_{\mu \nu}$.
+The derivation of this controversial result is as follows: For each passage of a virtual particle through the wormhole, the contribution to the two-point function $<\Psi|\hat\phi(x)\hat\phi(x')+\hat\phi(x')\hat\phi(x)|\Psi>$ from a trajectory that contains that passage is attenuated by a factor $b/D$, where $b$ is the wormhole width, and $D$ is the spatial length of a geodesic through the wormhole, as measured in the frame of an ``observer" traveling along the geodesic from the vicinity of $x$ and $x'$ through the wormhole once and back to the same vicinity.
 Here, $x$ and $x'$ are nearby points in space-time, $|\Psi>$ is the quantum state, and $\hat\phi$ is the field operator associated with the field $\phi$.
 The contribution to the two-point function is found to behave as $~(b/D)^k \times 1/\sigma$, where $\sigma$ is $1/2$ the square of the proper distance between $x$ and $x'$ along the geodesic connecting them through the wormhole, and the power $k$ depends on the number of times that the trajectory traverses the wormhole.
 (Contributions from trajectories that traverse the wormhole only once dominate.)
 One finds $\sigma \sim D \Delta t$, where $\Delta t$ is the proper time between $x$ and the nearest null geodesic that passes through the wormhole.
 As $x'\rightarrow x$, the contribution diverges if $x$ can be joined to itself by a null geodesic that passes through the wormhole.
 The stress-energy tensor can be expressed in terms of the two-point function \cite{Kim} and also diverges as $\sigma\rightarrow 0$ or $\Delta t \rightarrow 0$.
 Specifically, one finds $T_{\mu \nu}\sim(b/D)^k \times 1/D (\Delta t)^3$ in natural units, or in dimensional units,

-While we do not presume the validity of standard quantum theory in the present context, it might be helpful if the quantum recirculation divergence could be eliminated.
-For large scales on which the gravitational field itself need not be quantized, the theory that we wish to create must reproduce all verifiable predictions of standard quantum theory, and so agreement in the as-yet-to-be-verified domain of ordinary quantum theory in classical wormhole geometry would inspire confidence.